linuxserver/docker-documentation/docs/selkies/user-guide/web-client.md

 - **Direct touch mode**: taps map straight to absolute clicks, best for touch friendly apps.
 - The **on screen keyboard** button raises your device keyboard, with IME input (for example Chinese Pinyin) supported end to end.

+## macOS keyboards

+Command chords are sent as Control by default, so Cmd+C and Cmd+V work as they do locally.
+If the session's window manager binds Super (a Cmd+Return terminal shortcut, for example), turn it off in the sidebar or with `SELKIES_MAC_CMD_AS_CTRL=false` and Command arrives as Super.

 ## Gaming mode

 Gaming mode grabs the pointer (pointer lock) and sends relative mouse movement for accurate FPS style aiming, pairs well with Turbo encoding mode and gamepads.